SEAP Southeast Asia Pilot-1

 > Thailand > Phang Nga Bay

-AO CHALONG
+AO CHALONG ANCHORAGE

 • A

-AO CHALONG
+AO CHALONG ANCHORAGE

 Anchor on the muddy bottom in 3-7 metres well offshore.
-Preferably well beyond the end of the 800-metre long concrete jetty, or to the north of it, as it is used daily by express ferries, day trip catamarans and dive boats of all shapes, sizes and speeds.
+Preferably well beyond the end of the 800-metre-long concrete jetty, or to the north of it, as it is used daily by express ferries, day trip catamarans and dive boats of all shapes, sizes and speeds.
 Holding is excellent and the most likely hazard is other boats with inadequate ground tackle dragging into you in a strong wind.

 Alternatively, moorings may be arranged for a fee.
 Check with Capt.
 Brent at the Phuket Cruising Yacht Club (PCYC) for details of cost, location and safety of the moorings.